 He holds PhD in condition monitoring and prognostics of automotive critical components from KU Leuven, Belgium.
-He earned a BEng and a MEng both in Mechanical Engineering from ITB, Indonesia, with the focus on the flexible rotor-shaft system dynamics and error analysis of a frequency response function (FRF) obtained from an impact hammer testing.
+He earns BSc and MSc both in Mechanical Engineering from Institute of Technology Bandung (ITB), Indonesia.
+His BSc thesis was focused on designing, manufacturing and balancing of flexible rotor-shaft systems, while his MSc thesis was focused on error analysis of a frequency response function (FRF) obtained from an impact hammer testing.

-I am currently recruiting for PhD students and post-docs in the three main areas of (1) Zero-downtime high-value critical assets, (2) Zero-defect manufacturing, and (3) Circular economy.
+I am currently recruiting for PhD students and post-docs in three main areas of (1) Maintenance Systems for achieving zero-downtime of high-value critical assets, (2) Zero-defect manufacturing, and (3) Circular economy.

 Sub-areas of interest are (i) Value-driven maintenance & asset management strategy, (ii) IoT sensors/devices & data analytics algorithms for condition monitoring & manufacturing (in-process) monitoring, (iii) Prognostics and Health Management (PHM) systems & digital twin for Predictive Maintenance (PdM) of high value assets, (iv) Physics of failure of critical components/ (sub)-systems and its manifestation to the system's responses, (v) Vibration signal analysis of rotating machines, (vi) Physics-informed machine learning algorithm development for maintenance or other engineering applications.